 Drainage

-Development shall not commence, with the exception of above ground demolition, until a drainage strategy detailing the proposed means of surface water disposal and an implementation timetable, has been submitted to and approved in writing by the local planning authority in consultation with the sewerage undertaker.

-The design of drainage should ensure that no additional land drainage or ground water is to enter public sewers network.
-Land uses such as general hardstanding that may be subject to oil/petrol spillages should be drained by means of oil trap gullies or petrol/oil interceptors.
-The development shall be carried out in accordance with the approved drainage scheme and timetable.

 Reason - To ensure the development is served by satisfactory arrangements for the disposal of surface water and to ensure that the development does not exacerbate the risk of on/off site flooding as per the requirements of paragraph 103 of the NPPF and its associated Non-Statutory Technical Standards.

-Development shall not begin, with the exception of above ground demolition, until a details of the foul and surface water drainage scheme for the site has been submitted to (and approved in writing by) the local planning authority in consultation with Southern Water.
+Development shall not begin, with the exception of above ground demolition, until a details of the foul and surface water drainage scheme for the site, including an implementation timetable, has been submitted to (and approved in writing by) the local planning authority in consultation with Southern Water.

 The design of drainage should ensure that no additional land drainage or ground water is to enter public sewers network.
 Land uses such as general hardstanding that may be subject to oil/petrol spillages should be drained by means of oil trap gullies or petrol/oil interceptors.
 The development shall be carried out in accordance with the approved drainage scheme and timetable.
 The detailed drainage scheme shall demonstrate that the additional surface water generated by this development (for all rainfall durations and intensities up to and including the climate change adjusted critical 100 year storm) can be accommodated and disposed of within the curtilage of the site without increase to flood risk on or offsite.

 The drainage scheme shall also demonstrate that silt and pollutants resulting from the site use and construction can be adequately managed to ensure there is no pollution risk to receiving waters.